MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 ## Register your VM

 Your VM (or device) can be registered either via Intune or Microsoft Store for Business (MSfB).
-Both processes are shown here, but <u>only pick one</u> for purposes of this lab.
+Both processes are shown here, but *only pick one* for purposes of this lab.
 We highly recommend using Intune rather than MSfB.

 ### Autopilot registration using Intune